JuliaData/DataFrames.jl/docs/src/man/joins_new.md

   Some of the part has been taken from [Bence Komarniczky](https://towardsdatascience.com/joining-dataframes-in-julia-c435e3da32f3)

 Sound familiar?
 You may have come across this question plenty of times on online discussion forums.
-Working with one dataframe is fairly straightforward but things become challenging when we have data spread across two or more data frames.
+Working with one data frame is fairly straightforward but things become challenging when we have data spread across two or more data frames.
 This is where the concept of *joins* come in.

 *Joins* is a very common and important operation that arises in the world of tabulated data.